AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ So - local settings for project
 - ✅ Store settings in settings.json file, exclude from git, available on Project
 - ✅ Deploy tool can update settings
-- Need to send Google access token
+- ✅ Need to send Google access token
-- Need to throttle updates to maybe one every 1-3 seconds - different to client side writes - https://github.com/sindresorhus/debounce
-- Need to update client after new version uploaded
-- Need to ensure all uploaded when load project
+- ✅ Limit preview server to one instance
+- ✅ Change preview put to handle multiple files
+- File writer wrapper to hold latest of each file and pass through only changed files
+- File writer wrapper that writes multiple files, throttles to interval, waits for each call to complete
+- Status message in Studio page (App bar?), updated from file writer onStatusChange
+- Clear caches on client when status changes to done
 - Need to clear out old project
 - Ensure could swap out for another hosting arrangement